 When the Great Depression of the 30s came along, a banking panic engulfed the nation.
 President Franklin D. Roosevelt closed every bank in the country on March 4, 1933.
 Banks were required to obtain a license to reopen and the banking department decided that Lyons did not need two banks.
 A public meeting was held at Lyons High School where Gavitt, president of the Gavitt National Bank, and Dr. Fletcher Towlerton, president of the Lyons National Bank, proposed a merger.

 The depositors accepted the proposal, and the new bank opened July 6, 1933.
 The new bank continued under the charter of the old Lyons National Bank, but used the more spacious headquarters of the former Gavitt National Bank on the bank corner.
 Some 800 local people bought stock to establish the new bank.
 Assets of the new bank totaled $1.9 million and capital totaled $180,000.

 Towlerton served as president of the new Lyons National Bank for several months.
 He was succeeded by Saxon B. Gavitt II, who served as president for 34 years, until 1967 when he became chairman of the board of directors.
 His son, William S. Gavitt, a fourth generation banker. provided strong leadership for the next 21 years.
 In 1988, he retired from the daily management of the bank but remained on the board of directors until 1994.
 John J. Werner Jr. followed Bill as president until his retirement in 1997.
-Robert A. Schick was then President of the Lyons National Bank through 2016.
-He now serves as Chairman of Board and CEO, Lyons Bancorp, Inc. and The Lyons National Bank.
-Thomas L. Kime currently serves as president.
-Under his leadership, the bank now has 14 offices in seven area counties.
+Robert A. Schick was the President and CEO of The Lyons National Bank through 2020.
+He now serves as Chairman of the Board and president of Lyons Bancorp, Inc. Thomas L. Kime currently serves as president and CEO of The Lyons National Bank.